skleanthous/presentations/20210623-message-metadata/presentation.md

 # 1. We don't polute our data with unecessary info

-Implicit information is necessary, but sometimes it needs to stay implicit.
+Implicit information must become explicit, but not everyone is interested

 <!--
 Thinking back on the previous, real-life example, should the order form include information about what number to call to fulfill the order?
 Should it include Farid's name?
 The fulfillment department (isn't it implicit)?